X01XX/forth-memory-management/README.md

 The special-purpose stack does not use a dedicated register, it stores position information in the stack struct header.
 This requires additional cycles for a load and a store, but allows any number of stacks.

-The stack of an array-stack is initialized with the address of each array item.
+The stack of an array-stack is initialized with the address of each array instance.
 The maximum required size of the stack is known.

 Allocation and deallocation is fairly fast because it involves simply popping, or pushing, the stack.

-Within the limit of the maximum number of array items allocated at the same time, an infinite number of allocations, and deallocations, are possible.
+Within the limit of the maximum number of array instances allocated at the same time, an infinite number of allocations, and deallocations, are possible.

 Allocations, and deallocations, cause increasing disorder of the addresses on the stack,